basperheim/clang-serialize-json/README.md

 or specify different compiler options.
 It's always a good idea to refer to the documentation or package manager of your specific platform for more accurate instructions on how to compile C code.

-Here's an example of how to use each function and a brief description of what it does:
+Here's an example of how to use each function and a brief description of what it does.

-serialize_json(const char\* json_data): This function takes a JSON string as input and prints the serialized version of the JSON data.
-It uses the cJSON library to parse and serialize the JSON.

-deserialize_json(const char\* serialized_data): This function takes a serialized JSON string as input and prints the deserialized version of the JSON data.
-It uses the cJSON library to parse and deserialize the JSON.

-`store_json(const char* key, const char* json_data)`: This function stores JSON data in the serial file.
-It takes a key and a JSON string as input, adds the key-value pair to the existing JSON in the file, and updates the serial file with the modified JSON.

-`erase_json(const char\* key)`: This function erases a key-value pair from the serial file.
-It takes a key as input, loads the existing JSON from the file, removes the specified key-value pair from the JSON, and updates the serial file with the modified JSON.

-`get_serialized_keys()`: This function retrieves and prints all the keys present in the serialized JSON data in the file.

-`query_json(const char\* key)`: This function retrieves and prints the value associated with a specific key from the serialized JSON data in the file.
-If the key does not exist, it prints an error message.

 These functions can be used by passing appropriate arguments and running the program with the desired operation.
 For example:

 To serialize JSON data: